Tollymore Forest Park

-Tollymore Forest Park caters for many outdoor activities including walking, caravanning andcamping, horse riding and orienteering.
+Tollymore Forest Park offers outdoor activities like camping and touring, walking, horse riding and orienteering.
 Other activities include sporting events or educational visits.

 Blue Trail - Arboretum Path (half a mile)

 Tollymore arboretum is the one of the oldest known arboreta in Ireland.
-Planting began in 1752 as a Georgian landscape feature and this path meanders past various species of trees from around the world, including the remnants of a lightning struck Giant Redwood and a thickly barked cork tree.
+Planting began in 1752 as a Georgian landscape feature.
+This path meanders past various species of trees from around the world, including the remnants of a lightning struck Giant Redwood and a thickly barked cork tree.

 Red Trail - Rivers Trail (three miles)